 • Sociological theories are based on careful research, data collection, and analysis.

-• They help us understand the nature of society, social relationships, and the factors that influence human behavior.
+• They help us understand the nature of society, social relationships, and the factors that influence human behaviour.

-• They aid in explaining social cohesion, deviant behavior, social exchange, and the dynamics of power and inequality within society.
+• They aid in explaining social cohesion, deviant behaviour, social exchange, and the dynamics of power and inequality within society.

 • Examples of key sociological theories include the structural-functional approach, symbolic interactionism, and conflict theory.